swiftlang/swift-book/TSPL.docc/LanguageGuide/Generics.md

 - In the more complex case,
   use `repeat each T ` in a trailing `where` clause.

-- You must restrict the types that appear in a type-parameter pack;
+- You must restrict the types that appear in a type parameter pack if its expansion will be used as a restricted generic type parameter.
-  conformance requirements don't implicitly propagate.
   For example, given `each T: Hashable` writing `repeat Set<each T>` works, but it doesn't work with just `each T` because `Set` requires `T` to be hashable but the pack doesn't.